Andrew Roberts

 Excerpt from Necromancer, 2022.
 4K digital animation, color, sound, 30fps.
 Loop.

-Andrew Roberts articulates this playground through objects, digital animations and poems that build obscure and cryptic references among themselves.
-If Niven catalyzes his concern about the oil crisis and air pollution into fantasy stories, Roberts questions how to continue building on it.
-Faced with the exploitation of human bodies and mining of rare minerals shipped to the technology industry, how can we play with environmental fantasies to name the digital as something material?
+Andrew Roberts articulates this layered history through a cryptic network of sculptural objects, digital animations, and poems.
+If Niven channeled his concern about the oil crisis into fantasy, Roberts asks how we must continue this dialogue today.
+Faced with the exploitation of human bodies and the relentless mining of rare minerals that feed the tech industry, how can we use environmental fantasies to accurately name the digital as a fundamentally material process?

 Vanitas (R), 2022.
 4K digital animation, color, sound, 30fps.
 Loop.